Thursday 2 May 2024

 Book Links: Kindle or Paperback

-Emma's Review: The Girl with a Secret by Kate Hewitt
+Emma's Review: The Sicilian Secret by Angela Petch

 Reviewed by Emma Crowley